 This quote in Ecological Economics reinforces what people like Rush have been saying for years: The radical enviros - unlike the rational conservationists like all of us at Maggie's Farm - want to run the world, just like the Jihadists.
 We hate people who want to run the world.
 Indeed, we hate anyone who wants to run our lives.
 Does that make us permanent rebellious adolescents?
 Dreams of power always wear benevolent masks these days: it's the fashion.
 In the good old days of Atilla, such window-dressing wasn't necessary.

 Their solution to these crises?
 Let them run the world.
-My solution to these crises?
-Let me run the world.

 Why diplomacy isn't always constructive: Ahmadinejad on Sunday: "We are not fighting so that you will offer us something.
 We are fighting to eliminate you."
 Who?
 Me? (from Atlas)

 An Airbus whistle-blower in deep trouble in Austria.
 LAT

 Judson Laipply does the Evolution of Dance.
 YouTube

 Brits expected to welcome 45,000 criminals.
 That would be lovely.
 Tangled Web.
 (Isn't that what Botany Bay was for?)
 In other psychotic Brit news, Galloway glorifies Hezbollah.
 Gateway.
 I think they need to add Thorazine to their drinking water - or to their beer.
 This is not my homeland that I know and love.

 A conversation with Milton and Rose Friedman.
 This is too good.
 Betsy

 Maps of the IDF incursions into Lebanon.
 Belmont

 Bolton has proven himself better than advertised.
 Why oppose his nomination?